Denial of Overtime in Massachusetts

 To satisfy the duties test for administrative employees, (1) the employee’s primary duty must be the performance of office or non-manual work directly related to the management or general business operations of the employer or the employer’s customers; and (2) the employee’s primary duty includes the exercise of discretion and independent judgment with respect to matters of significance.
 Each of these requirements and the salary test must be satisfied in order for an employee to be disqualified from overtime protection by operation of the administrative employee exemption.
 Employees that may be subject to this test are high-ranking employees in tax, finance, accounting, budgeting, auditing, insurance, quality control, purchasing, procurement, advertising, marketing, research, safety and health, personnel management, human resources, employee benefits, labor relations, public relations, government relations, computer network administration, or legal and regulatory compliance.

 To satisfy the duties test for learned professionals, (1) the employee’s primary duty must be the performance of work requiring advanced knowledge, defined as work which is predominantly intellectual in character and which includes work requiring the consistent exercise of discretion and judgment; (2) the advance knowledge must be in a field of science or learning; and (3) the advanced knowledge must be customarily acquired by a prolonged course of specialized intellectual instruction.
-All three of these requirements and the salary test must be satisfied in order for an employee to be disqualified from overtime protection by operation of the executive employee exemption.
+All three of these requirements and the salary test must be satisfied in order for an employee to be disqualified from overtime protection by operation of the learned professional exemption.
 Employees that may be subject to this test are doctors, lawyers, engineers, registered or certified medical technologists, nurses, dental hygienists, physician assistants, accountants, chefs, paralegals, athletic trainers, and funeral directors.

 To satisfy the duties for creative professionals, the employee’s primary duty must be the performance of work requiring invention, imagination, originality, or talent in a recognized field of artistic or creative endeavor.
 Exemption as a creative professional depends on the extent of the invention, imagination, originality, or talent exercised by the employee.
 These requirements are generally met by actors, musicians, composers, soloists, painters, writers, cartoonists, and novelists.